 “Take every opportunity to listen”

-As Senior Project Director at the Center for Science Diplomacy, Marga Gual Soler, noted, AAAS has consistently been at the forefront of using science diplomacy as a way of bridging relationships - perhaps most notably with scientists in Cuba.
+As Senior Project Director at the Center for Science Diplomacy, Marga Gual Soler - who organized the workshop - noted, AAAS has consistently been at the forefront of using science diplomacy as a way of bridging relationships - perhaps most notably with scientists in Cuba.
 She and other speakers emphasized that science is an excellent way to gain trust, especially in situations where diplomatic and political relations are strained.

 Establishing credibility with her counterparts has been one key to the AAAS-Cuban partnership.
 “My scientific background as a biomedical scientist, but also my Spanish language and culture, allowed me to talk to scientists on their level,” she said.
 “Building trust starts by recognizing each other, and it’s easier to overcome obstacles when you identify with someone rather than saying ‘this is my agenda.’”

 For former U.S. Ambassador Jimmy Kolker, current Visiting Scholar at the Center, science and technology have always been a lynchpin connecting a variety of issues and disciplines.
 As U.S. Ambassador to Burkina Faso and Uganda — two countries that experienced major disease outbreaks during his postings — Kolker learned firsthand that several areas touch upon science diplomacy, and that each needs to be given proper respect to keep issues such as health high on the agenda.

 Science Diplomacy & Leadership Workshop participants with Román Macaya Costa Rican Ambassador to the United States (back row, far left) | Amy Shifflette